gratipay/guide/financing.md

 If you want to grow faster than your own profit allows, then you need to bring in outside money.
 The way this works is that someone gives you a big chunk of money now, in return for something later.
 The options available here are tied to your governance structure.

+### Donations

+Individuals can consider fellowships: Ashoka, Shuttleworth, Ph.D. programs.

+Organizations can consider asking for donations from foundations or individuals (crowdfunding).
+Usually you'll structure as a non-profit.
+The key here is that people are giving you money because of value you give a third party.
+The people giving you money aren't getting the value (they get indirect social value).

+If the people giving you the money are the ones receiving the value, then that is revenue, not donations.

 ### Loans

 You can get some people to give you money now if you promise to pay it back to them later.
 Friends, family, and sites such as [Kiva Zip](https://zip.kiva.org/) may loan you money at zero interest, if they like you enough.
 Banks, credit unions, and crowdfunding options like [LendingClub](https://www.lendingclub.com/) and [Prosper](https://www.prosper.com/) may loan you money if you can convince them that you will pay it back with interest.

-### Grants

-Individuals can consider fellowships: Ashoka, Shuttleworth, Ph.D. programs.

-Organizations can consider asking for donations from foundations or individuals.
-This could count as crowdfunding.
-Usually you'll structure as a non-profit.
-The key here is that people are giving you money because of value you give a third party.
-The people giving you money aren't getting the value (they get indirect social value).

 ### Investments